 - Develop new recipes using ingredients from your region.

 Resources: Cooking with California Food in K–12 Schools; School Meals Featuring California Foods

 - Review, update, and strengthen your district's wellness policy.

-Resource: "Model Wellness Policy Guide" on Rethinking School Lunch Guide page
+Resource: "Model Wellness Policy Guide" in our Rethinking School Lunch Guide